ndiconti/plebnet-setup/setup.md

 Github conveniantly gives you an easy way to copy the comand straight to your terminal.

-- Enter your forked Github repostiory and find the green CODE button.
+- Enter your forked Github repostiory and find the green `Code` button.

 ![clone](./images/2.jpg)